Jeffrey-Sarnoff/ArbFloats.jl/README.md

 ####Appropriateness

 Best for use where extended precision floating point values are helpful and 150 decimal digits or 500 binary digits suffice.
-Very good for use where arithemetic, elementary, and some special functions are to be evaluated and 500 decimal digits suffice.
+Very good for use where elementary or special functions are to be evaluated and 500 decimal digits or 1600 bits suffice.

 ####Conceptual Background